Geta/klarna/README.md

 ![Payment method settings](/docs/screenshots/payment-overview.PNG?raw=true "Payment method settings")

 **Connection string**

 Connection string configurations for the connection with the Klarna APi.

 **Widget settings**

 Set the colors and border size for the Klarna widget.
 The Klarna logo should be placed by the developer somewhere on the checkout/payment page.

 **Other settings**

-Confirmation url is called when calling this method:
+After payment is completed the confirmation url must be called.
+This can be done with this method:
 ```
 _klarnaService.RedirectToConfirmationUrl(purchaseOrder);
 ```